Everyone is equal and we should all be treated the same.

 People with criminal convictions can face barriers in finding opportunities across many aspects of life, including employment, accommodation, or education.

-Discrimination may mean that you are refused employment, accommodation, an educational opportunity, or the provision of a licence on the basis of previous conviction history, even though that conviction is spent.
+Discrimination may mean that you are refused employment, accommodation, an educational opportunity, or inclusion in a club or sporting organisation on the basis of a previous conviction, even though that conviction is spent.

 Examples of spent conviction discrimination